What is Capacity Management? What Capacity Management Means and How It Helps Align IT Resources with Business Goals

 The CMIS allows for easy access to Capacity and Performance data for reporting, analysis, predictive modeling and trending, troubleshooting (Incident and Problem Management).

-For over 30 years, athene® has been a leading solution for implementing, automating, and managing a mature cross-platform Capacity Management process.
-Syncsort’s acquisition of Metron ensures that athene® will continue to provide for legacy platforms, such as System z and IBM i as well as provide valuable support for newer technologies and platforms, including Cloud environments.
+For over 30 years, Athene has been a leading solution for implementing, automating, and managing a mature cross-platform Capacity Management process.
+Syncsort’s acquisition of Athene will ensure it continues to provide for legacy platforms, such as System z and IBM i as well as provide valuable support for newer technologies and platforms, including Cloud environments.